duncanmeech/dom/README.md

 ```

-Using array indexing on a DList instance...
+Using array indexing on a DOMArray instance...
 ```javascript
 const list = D('div');
 for(let i = 0; i < list.length; i += 1 ) {